Konamiman/Nextor/README.md

 _For instructions on how to build Nextor using the Nextor development Docker image, see [README.md in the Docker directory](docker/README.md)_.

 Nextor requires Linux to be built.
-It should work on macOs too, but that hasn't been tested.
+It should work on macOS too, but that hasn't been tested.
 If you are on Windows 10 or 11 you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 To build Nextor you'll need: